Skip to content

 • Your website domain

-Keep in mind: Even if you’re able to sign up for a Google Workspace account, you might not be able to get a Google Voice number.
-Google Voice for business is only available in Canada, the US, and a handful of countries in Europe.
+Even if you’re able to sign up for a Google Workspace account, you might not be able to get a Google Voice number.
+Google Voice for business is only available in Canada, the US, and some European countries.
+For example, it isn’t available if you live in Austria, Finland, and Greece.

 2. Choose a Google Voice business plan

-Google phone number for business: screenshot of Google Voice pricing plans
+Google phone number for business: Google Voice business pricing plans

 Still interested in getting a Google Voice number?
 Next, you need to choose one of three Google Voice business pricing plans:

-Again, remember this is a subscription fee you have to pay on top of your Google Workspace subscription.
-If you choose a starter plan, you pay $16 per user per month.
+Again, this is a subscription fee you have to pay on top of your Google Workspace subscription.
+If you choose the Starter plan, you’ll pay $16 per user per month.

-For the limited features you’ll get, your total price can be costly.
-Unlimited text messaging is only available to US customers.
-You have to upgrade to higher-tier plans for essential features like ring groups, auto-attendant, and call recording
+For the limited features you get, your total price can be costly.
+You have to upgrade to higher-tier plans for essential features like ring groups and call recording.
+And text messaging is only available to US customers.

 If you select the most expensive Google Voice plan, you’ll only get access to Google app integrations and limited collaboration features.
 Google Voice can’t connect to third-party business apps.
-Since Google Voice doesn’t offer any custom pricing plans with extra features, you may eventually outgrow the service as your small business scales.
+Since the platform doesn’t offer any custom pricing plans with extra features, you’ll quickly outgrow the service as your small business scales.

 3. Select a Google phone number for business

-As you continue setting up your Google Voice account, it will ask you to choose your new number.
-Type your desired area code or the city you want a local number for.
-Then, choose one of the available VoIP phone numbers.
+As you continue setting up your Google Voice account, the system will prompt you to choose your new number.
+Type your desired area code or city and choose one of the available VoIP phone numbers.

-Google Voice doesn’t support toll-free numbers, which gives your business a global presence and makes it free for clients across North America to dial your number.
-Additionally, subscribers can’t select more than one number per user, so if you need phone numbers for each department (like sales and support) and for every member of your team, you should go with another provider.
+Google Voice doesn’t support toll-free numbers, which give your business a global presence and make it free for clients across North America to dial your number.
+You also can’t buy vanity numbers or a 800 business phone number that spells out a memorable word or phrase like 1-800-FLOWERS or 1-800-CONTACTS.
+Additionally, subscribers can’t select more than one number per user, so if you need shared phone numbers for each department (like sales and support) and every member of your team, you should go with another provider.

 4. Verify an existing phone number